What Is Open Enrollment?

-- If you’re choosing additional life or spouse life insurance, do you know your maximum amounts?
+- If you’re choosing additional life or spouse life insurance, do you know how much insurance you want?

-- If you’re choosing short and/or long term disability coverage, do you know your maximum amount?
+- If you’re choosing short and/or long term disability coverage, do you know how much coverage you need?

 - Birthdate and Social Security number for any dependents or a spouse you’re adding to your plan, if applicable.
 (Remember to add each dependent to each plan they're joining.
 For example, your dependent's enrollment in Medical will not automatically enroll them in Dental, they must be added to each.)

 - Go to MyU.umn.edu.

 - Log in.

 - Select “My Benefits” in the left panel.